ProfessorKaos64/Doom64EX/README.md

 **NOTE for Linux users:** As of Feb.
 24, 2016, the save data is located in `$XDG_DATA_HOME/doom64ex` (typically `~/.local/share/doom64ex`) and not in `~/.doom64ex`.
 The files can be safely moved to their new home.

+## Branches

+* `release` - stable release, verified and tested on SteamOS / Debian Jessie.
+* `master` - tracks the upstream master tree, and is not guarenteed to work / build.

 ## Dependencies

 * SDL2